-In Travel Blogging Industry
+In the Travel Blogging Industry

-Travel blogs nowadays are starting to look all the same, with generic off-the-shelf templates, difficult navigation, way too many unnecessary popups and don't get me started on scroll hijacking (why do people do this?).
+Travel blogs nowadays are starting to look all the same, with generic off-the-shelf templates, difficult navigation, way too many unnecessary pop-ups and don't get me started on scroll hijacking (why do people do this?).

 This is all good for beginners but when these blogs grow, most bloggers forgot about design and instead doubled down on SEO and marketing, sometimes sacrificing user experience for profit.
 Their identities are diluted over time and hence why most of the travel blogs you see nowadays feel similar to one another.

 Great Design & Excellent Storytelling

 To promote great design in the travel industry, I have decided to scour the internet in search for the best travel blogs out there that have great user experience, excellent storytelling, and websites that pushed the envelope of what travel blogs can be.

 What I love about it: Cookiesound is probably one of the most badass mother-daughter travel duos in the travel blog industry.
 The travel blog is run by Nisa and Ulli Maier, a mother-daughter travel photography team who travel to off-the-beaten-path places while sharing exciting travel stories through writing and travel photography in a real, honest and sometimes sarcastic way.

 Their journey began with a twelve-month-long road trip on a 4x4 through Africa.
 If that doesn't make you want to hear their stories, I don't know what would.